WillsHarris/Homework_WHH/Unit_3_Python_Py_Me_Up_Charlie/README.md

   * Prints the analysis to the terminal and export a text file with the results.

-* You will be give a set of poll data called election_data.csv.
-The dataset is composed of three columns: Voter ID, County, and Candidate.
-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+* Create a Python script (PyPoll) that analyzes the votes and calculates each of the following:

   * The total number of votes cast